IVUL-KAUST/UAVSimUE4/README.md

 -Current version is compatible for UE4 Release (Please install from Epic Launcher...See top of Readme for Supported Version)

--Unzip project into folder
+-Clone project into folder

--Launch VehicleGame.uproject
+-Launch UAVSimUE4.uproject

 -Note that on first run the Loading... will get to 94% and 95% and will compile all shaders (this can take from 30min to 2 hours depending on your system).

--For the simulator to store frames or logs you must set the directory in the FlyingPawn blueprint (Simulator/Multirotor/FlyingPawn)**
+-For the simulator to store frames or logs you must set the directory in the SimSettings.ini file found in the "Config" folder**

 -In order to replay logs you must set the log directories in the Sim Settings.ini file found in the "Config" folder.